tsiemasilo/secondlocation/replit.md

 - **Event Discovery**: Tinder-style swipeable cards showing nightlife events
 - **Like System**: Users can like events by swiping right or clicking the heart button
 - **Unlike Capability**: Users can unlike events from the liked events drawer
+- **Location Filtering**: Province and city selection to filter events by location
 - **Admin Dashboard**: Dedicated interface for creating and posting new events
 - **Dark Theme**: Consistent dark theme optimized for nightlife/club aesthetics
 - **Advanced Filtering**: Multi-criteria filtering by category, price, date, location, and rating